 Florida isn’t just another boating destination—it’s the boating destination.
 With its warm climate, endless waterways, and deep-rooted boating culture, it offers something for every kind of captain, from weekend cruisers to offshore adventurers.
-Whether you own a yacht or rent a boat in Florida for the day, the experience sticks with you.
+Whether you own a boat, have friends with one, or simply want to rent a boat in Florida for the day, Florida makes getting on the water feel easy and accessible.

 Year-Round Boating Weather